9 fun outdoor activities in Adelaide

-A visit to one of the glorious beaches around Adelaide is a must.
+A visit to one of the glorious beaches around Adelaide is a must; it’s naturally one of the best spots for outdoor activities in Adelaide.
 West Beach offers plenty of outdoor activities but is also one of the quieter ones if you want to take some time out to chill.
 Surfing and kiteboarding hire is available or why not treat yourself to a lesson in order to master the skill?
 Alternatively, pick up a free city bike and explore the amazing coast and Linear Park Trails.

-Nature lovers will be enthralled by this activity.
-Book in to a guided kayak tour at the Dolphin Sanctuary Find yourself meandering along the scenic waters among friendly and playful bottle nose dolphins.
-Watch them feeding, playing and nursing their young in their natural environment while making your way through the 10,000 year old mangrove forest.
+When it comes to outdoor activities in Adelaide, you shouldn’t give this a miss.
+Book in to a guided kayak tour at the Dolphin Sanctuary.
+Find yourself meandering along the scenic waters among friendly and playful bottlenose dolphins, and watch them feeding, playing and nursing their young in their natural environment.
+As you explore, you’ll be making your way through a 10,000 year old mangrove forest.
+Don’t miss this!

 Take a Segway tour around some of Adelaide’s sights in less time and find yourself having a really fun time with friends and family.
 This is a perfect thing to do for first time visitors to the area in order to see the main highlights of Adelaide including the Riverbank Bridge, the Adelaide Zoo and the Adelaide Oval as well as learning about the city’s history.